Skip to main content

 • Market risk.
 Trading is permissionless.
 You connect your own wallet, take your own risk, and do your own research.

 • Game-design risk.
-The protocol may amend parameters (HP weights, fees, settlement splits) before Phase 2 mainnet.
-Changes are tracked in the public spec and roadmap.
+The protocol may amend parameters (HP weights, fees, settlement splits) before mainnet.
+Changes are published with notice ahead of activation.

 • Liquidity risk.
 Filtered tokens stay tradable, but on collapsed depth.
 Selling into a filtered pool can cost 50%+ in slippage.